 Congratulations to senior Anthony Androulakis!

-The Society for Science & the Public selected Anthony as a top 300 scholar in the 78thRegeneron Science Talent Search, the nation’s oldest and most prestigious science and mathematics competition for high school seniors.
+Earlier this year Anthony recieved the good news that the Society for Science & the Public selected him as a Top 300 Scholar in the 78thRegeneron Science Talent Search, the nation’s oldest and most prestigious science and mathematics competition for high school seniors.
 Nearly 2,000 students nationwide entered the competition this year and only one other student in South Carolina was selected to receive this honor.

 Alumni of the Science Talent Search have made extraordinary contributions to science and hold more than 100 of the world’s most distinguished science and math honors, including the Nobel Prize and the National Medal of Science.